samuelkarp/runj/docs/containerd.md

 here, the initial design uses one shim process per container to simplify the logic.
 This may be adjusted later.

+## Exec
+The OCI spec does not define an "exec" command to execute a new process inside a container.
+However, containerd and other container runtimes expect to use such functionality.  runc implements "exec" and containerd uses it.

+* Shim Exec() creates an in-memory exec process struct associated with a given string ID
+* Shim Start() takes the ID and invokes "runc exec" after setting up IO/console
+* "runc exec" sets up IO and starts a process inside the container

 ## containerd bugs?

 ### Race in `TaskManager.Create`